craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

     * Contextual Navigation Links: An area reserved for dynamic links that will change based off of the current page view.
     * Search: Allows a user to search all site content or choose a subset of content to search from the drop-down menu (Please see the later section on Search for more details about the search field.)
     * Publish Status: Allows the user to view the site's publish status.
-    * Users: Allows the user (depending on permissions granted to the user) to view/edit the users.
-    * Sites: Allows the user (depending on permissions granted to the user) to view/edit sites accessible to the user
+    * Main Menu: Allows the user (depending on permissions granted to the user) to view/edit sites, the groups, the users, etc..
     * Help: Provides the user a shortcut to Crafter CMS documentation and the about screen, listing the Crafter Studio version, etc.
     * Username: Allows a user to log out of the system or manage settings.